OUR TEAM

 Before joining the National Federation of Families as a Project Specialist and National Certification Manager, she worked primarily on school and youth mental health training and technical assistance.
 She was the Director of Innovation & Research Support at the Center for Educational Improvement and Education Coordinator of the New England Mental Health Technology Transfer Center for several years.
 Dana co-authored a book called Compassionate School Practices with her colleagues at the MHTTC.
 As a trauma-informed yoga teacher with neuroscience research experience from the Neurocognition, Early Experience and Development Lab at Teachers College, Columbia University, Dana shares her knowledge of how mindfulness and community can change the structure of the brain to help heal the effects of attachment disorders, mental health challenges, trauma, and toxic stress.
 You can reach Dana at DLabranche@ffcmh.org.

-ANGELA BARKETT
+ANGELA RADZEVICH

 Project Ninja